haothitran/posts/_pages/reading.md

 permalink: /reading
 ---

-Here is a list of books that I've read in reverse chronological order, with those at the top being the most recent.
+Since 2016, I've kept track of the books that I've read.
+Here is a that list in reverse chronological order, with those at the top being the most recent.
 Entries that have a strikethrough are books that I could not get through for one reason or another.

 | Name                                                                                   | Author              | Published |
 |----------------------------------------------------------------------------------------|---------------------|-----------|